Top British Columbia Grant and Loan Programs for 2026

 Adopting new technologies within your business can provide a competitive advantage.
 However, purchasing equipment, training your staff to operate this equipment, and integrating it into production workflows are daunting tasks that many B.C. businesses can’t undertake alone.
 Therefore, the Canadian federal and provincial governments introduced capital and technology adoption grant and tax incentive programs.
 These programs include funding for purchasing new equipment and upskilling employees.

-Learn more about the Strategic Innovation Fund (SIF)
+Learn more about the Strategic Response Fund (SRF).

 Canada Media Fund: Experimental Stream

-Amount of funding: British Columbia businesses can receive up to 50–75% of project costs to a maximum of $1,500,000 per project phase.
+Amount of funding: British Columbia businesses can receive up to 50–75% of project costs to a maximum of $1.5 million per project phase.

 Eligible Applicants: All for-profit businesses with projects developed in Canada (minimum of 75%) are eligible to apply.